Sesame Street (fictional location)

-Location
+Fictional location

-The fictional Sesame Street is set to represent a neighborhood in New York City, though the specific neighborhood is unclear.
-Art director Victor DiNapoli has stated that it is supposed to be located on the Upper West Side.
-Sesame Street's co-creator, Joan Ganz Cooney, stated in 1994 that she originally wanted to call the show 123 Avenue B, after the Alphabet City area of the Lower East Side and East Village.
+The fictional Sesame Street represents an unspecified neighborhood in New York City.
+Art director Victor DiNapoli has said it is supposed to be located on the Upper West Side.
+Sesame Street's co-creator, Joan Ganz Cooney, said in 1994 that she originally wanted to call the show 123 Avenue B after the Alphabet City area of the Lower East Side and East Village.

-The opposite side of Sesame Street is not part of the set, though there are some rare occasions of seeing the other side from another location.
-The opposite side of Sesame Street has been seen in the two Sesame Street movies.
+The opposite side of Sesame Street is not part of the set, although the other side is occasionally shown from another location.
+The opposite side has been seen in the two Sesame Street movies.

+The featured building and bridge in the background are composites and are to represent a broader variety of American cities.
+The bridge represents three bridges of New York City.

-Notable locations on Sesame Street
+Notable fiction locations

 123 Sesame Street

 Sesame Street primarily revolves around a brownstone-type row house called 123 Sesame Street.
 The house is a three-story building with a daylight basement, totaling three known apartments.